 For outstanding achievement in a presentation or compilation of up to three unedited pieces of sports news and information.
 In-studio set-up or anchor link work will not be considered as an asset unless it materially contributes to the editorial content of the presentation.
 Judges will particularly look for well-organized material, paying close attention to clearly written narration and appropriate sound bites.
 Time Limit: 10 minutes

 HS10.
 Sports – Live Event

 For outstanding achievement in the production of a live or live-to-tape sports event or game.
 A composite is required and may include examples of: Show Open, Graphics Package, Use of Replays, Inserted Pre-Produced Segments, Use of Statistical or Other Prepared Material, Highlights, Standard Coverage (e.g. Routine Innings or Downs), and any additional material at entrant’s discretion.
 Time limit: 30 minutes.

 HS11.
 Public Service Announcement (PSAs)- Norman Felsenthal Young Producer’s Award

 For outstanding achievement in announcements that effectively focus interest in and marshal support for worthy community or area causes.
 Spots may be 5-seconds to 2 minutes in length.

-For outstanding achievement in commercial production advertising a product, business or service that is conceived, written, created and produced for a class/school project.
+For outstanding achievement in a production advertising a product, business, service, school, school department or a community or school event that is conceived, written, created, and produced for class/school project.
 Spots may be 5-seconds to 5-minutes in length.